abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 In this section, I will introduce some major features released in this version.
 In addition to these features, so many enhancements have been made in this version too.

-Here is a brief list of titles explained in the next sections:
+Here is a brief list of the titles explained in the next sections:

 * Blazor WASM option added to Application Single Layer Startup Template
 * Introducing the `IHasEntityVersion` interface and `EntitySynchronizer` base class